spacetelescope/poppy/docs/examples.rst

 Let's dive right in to some example code.

+(A runnable notebook version of this examples page is included in the `notebooks` subdirectory of the ``poppy`` source, or is available from `here <https://github.com/mperrin/poppy/blob/master/notebooks/POPPY%20Examples.ipynb>`_.)

 For all of the following examples, you will have more informative text output when running the code if you first enable Python's logging mechanism to display log messages to screen::